BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Support Services & Special Education

 The Ray School offers a variety of support services for regular education in the areas of literacy, math, writing and behavior.
+Children may access these programs by either parent or teacher referral through the Child Study Process.
 Decisions for participation are based on informal and formal measures of student performance.
+Any parent or teacher may ask for a Child Study Process meeting if a student is experiencing challenges at school

 Early Literacy Support: